In this newsletter, there's an article showing how our nervous system and myelinating glial cells

 How this magnetic toroidal shape myelinating glial cell becomes an electromagnet.

-A picture of the cranial sea sheet, and how it wraps inside the myelinating glial cell.
+This is a picture of the cranial sea sheet, and how it wraps inside the myelinating glial cell.

 5.0 5 flow